By Debdutta Mohanty Ray for Youth Ki Awaaz:

 Editor’s note: For decades, sex workers in India have been pushed to the margins, forced to deal with shame and stigma from society.
 ‘Unheard Stories’ is a series of six stories by Youth Ki Awaaz in collaboration with 101 Reporters that aims to bring these narratives to the fore, to build a more inclusive and accepting society.

 “You do not have to change my name.
-I stand by what I say,” says 25-year-old Sintu Bagui, a transgender person and part-time sex worker in the Songachi district of Kolkata.
+I stand by what I say,” says 25-year-old Sintu Bagui, a trans woman and part-time sex worker in the Sonagachi district of Kolkata.

 Sintu’s mother passed away when she was 21.
 She lives with her father, elder sister and her kids, and her grandmother.